 On top of that, CyberGhost offers filters to narrow down its servers to those best suited to streaming.
 This is a seriously neat usability feature, and we’d love to see other VPNs take note.
 Also, there’s a filter for P2P traffic, too, and this makes it a great torrenting VPN – but you probably won't be doing that on your TV.

-CyberGhost isn’t further up this list because while on paper it’s excellent – and it does perform admirably in practice, too – the experience just isn’t quite as polished as, say, ExpressVPN’s.
-It’ll certainly work well as a Fire Stick VPN (we wouldn’t recommend it if it didn’t), but others do provide a sleeker experience.
+However, CyberGhost isn’t further up this list because while on paper it’s excellent – and it does perform admirably in practice, too – the experience just isn’t quite as polished as, say, ExpressVPN’s.

-However, if you want to get the maximum number of servers and a generous 45-day money-back guarantee, CyberGhost is a great bet.
+However, if you want to get the maximum number of servers, a generous 45-day money-back guarantee, and iPlayer support doesn't matter to you, CyberGhost is a great bet.

 Best Fire Stick VPN FAQ